“With knowledge of the name comes a distincter recognition and knowledge of the thing.”

 One contemporary critic (may he remain anonymous) serves as an onerous example of that bigotry: “It’s as if nature served the mulatto in a particular fashion, lending them a marvelous aptitude to exercise all arts of imitation, while at the same time having seemingly refused them that certain élan of sentiment and of genius which, alone, creates new ideas and original conceptions.”

 “All arts of imitation”!!!
 This last assertion anticipates and resembles Wagner’s remarks concerning the alleged innate inferiority of Jewish artists: "since Jewish art is superfluous, it can express nothing but the trivial and indifferent.
-Jews...cannot learn how to create art, only how to mimic it" (The Jewishness in Music [Das Judenthum in der Musik]).
+Jews...cannot learn how to create art, only how to mimic it" (from The Jewishness in Music [Das Judenthum in der Musik]).

 Saint-Georges was celebrated in his time as a Renaissance man.
 He first became famous as a prodigious fencing champion (already as a teenager) and later, a master He was an overall sportsman.
 He was a military officer (commander of the Black Legion, also known as St. George Legion).
 Thomas-Alexandre Dumas, father and grandfather of the two renowned 19th-century authors, served directly under him.
 He was a virtuoso violinist (pushing the boundaries of the instrument at the time), the music director and conductor of a leading Parisian symphony orchestra, and a composer.
 He was well respected, apparently well liked and, in his 53 years, globally successful.
 His published output includes 14 violin concerti, eight sinfonie concertante, a clarinet and a bassoon concerto, two symphonies, six string quartets, twelve other quartets concertans (his term) and various songs and chamber music.
 Some of this is lost.